-Phonebook Download
+Phonebook Download - Single Entry

-UConnect® allows the user to download entries from their phone via Bluetooth®.
+If equipped and supported by your phone, UConnect® allows the user to download entries from their phone via Bluetooth®.
 To use this feature, press the PHONE button and say "Phonebook Download."
 The system prompts, "Ready to accept "V" card entry via Bluetooth®..."
 The system is now ready to accept phonebook entries from your phone using the Bluetooth® Object Exchange Profile (OBEX).
 Please see your phone Owner's Manual for specific instructions on how to send these entries from your phone.

 - The phone handset must support Bluetooth® OBEX transfers of phonebook entries to use this feature. - Some phones cannot send phonebook entries if they are already connected to any system via Bluetooth®, and you may see a message on the phone display that the Bluetooth® link is busy.
 In this case, the user must first disconnect or drop the Bluetooth® connection to the UConnect® system, and then send the address book entry via Bluetooth®.
-Please see your phone Owner's Manual for specific instructions on how to drop the Bluetooth® connection. - If the phonebook entry is longer than 24 characters, it will only use the first 24 characters.
+Please see your phone Owner's Manual for specific instructions on how to drop the Bluetooth® connection.

+• If the phonebook entry is longer than 24 characters, it will only use the first 24 characters.

-Edit Entries in the UConnect® Phonebook
+Edit UConnect® Phonebook Entries

-NOTE: Editing names in the phonebook is recommended when the vehicle is not in motion.

-- Press the PHONE button to begin. - After the "Ready" prompt and the following beep, say "Phonebook Edit." - You will then be asked for the name of the phonebook entry that you wish to edit. - Next, choose the number designation (home, work, mobile, or pager) that you wish to edit. - When prompted, recite the new phone number for the phonebook entry that you are editing.
+- Editing names in the phonebook is recommended when the vehicle is not in motion. - Automatic downloaded phonebook entries cannot be deleted or edited. - Press the PHONE button to begin. - After the "Ready" prompt and the following beep, say "Phonebook Edit." - You will then be asked for the name of the phonebook entry that you wish to edit. - Next, choose the number designation (home, work, mobile, or pager) that you wish to edit.

+• When prompted, recite the new phone number for the phonebook entry that you are editing.